HrMilev/DesignPatterns-CSharp/Decorator/README.md

-# DecoratorPattern
+﻿# DecoratorPattern

-The role is to provide a way of attaching new state and behavior to an object dynamically.
+Attaches additional responsibilities to an object dynamically.
+Provides a flexible alternative to inheritance for extending functionality.